 Starting a clinical trial involves notifying it to applicable competent authorities (CAs) and ethics committees (ECs) for their information and, in some case for explicit written approval.
 The more efficiently this start-up process is carried out, the sooner countries and sites can be activated and patients be enrolled.
 Being familiar with the different regulations, agencies, practices and procedures in different countries is a distinct advantage.

-- Supporting our clients in attempting to benefit from accelerated approval opportunities, e.g. obtaining Orphan Drug Designation (ODD) or “Priority Medicine” (PRIME)
+- Supporting our clients with accelerated approval opportunities, e.g. obtaining Orphan Drug Designation (ODD) or PRIME (PRIority Medicines) designation